-If your like most people, you probably assume that most of your decisions are your own.
+If you’re like most people, you probably assume that most of your decisions are your own.
 However, virtually every decision you make is somewhat manipulated by decisions you have no part in.

 Did you wake up this morning naturally, or through the use of an alarm clock?